 The Waypoint Society

-A social and professional network of collaborative, passionate, and exceptional West Point graduates who possess the potential to make significant contributions to our nation’s public and private sectors.
-The Waypoint Society serves as a medium for collaboration, mentorship, and support in all facets of professional life including insight into top-tier programs and institutions, recommendations on career progression, and advice on new opportunities.
-The Waypoint Society is recognized by the IRS as a 501(c)7 IRS exempt organization.
+A social and professional network of collaborative, passionate, and impactful West Point graduates who are committed to supporting other members in their pursuit of professional endeavors.
+The Waypoint Society serves as a medium for networking and assistance in all facets of professional life such as providing insight into top-tier programs and institutions, recommendations on career progression, and advice on new opportunities.
+The Waypoint Society is recognized by the IRS as a 501(c)7 tax-exempt organization.

 Members of the Waypoint Society graduated West Point from the classes of 1976-2017 and come from a diverse range of industries, companies, and graduate schools.
 These individuals collaborate with, mentor, and support other members of the Society who desire to pursue similar paths or to draw upon their experience and expertise.

-Our members are employees at, alumni of, or students in the following organizations:
+Our members are employees at, alumni of, or students in the following schools and organizations:

 It is imperative that West Point graduates who embody the society’s core values are selected for membership.
 This requires a vetting process which starts with current members nominating graduates in their social and professional networks who will be a strong fit.

 Each member receives the same application.
 Only ten members from each West Point graduating class are admitted per year.